trevorwslee/MicroPython-DumbDisplay/README.md

 ## Enjoy!
+Peace be with you!
 May God bless you!
-Peace be with you!
-Jesus loves you! ##
+Jesus loves you!